pravega/pravega-operator/doc/operator-upgrade.md

 # Upgrade Guide

 ## Upgrading till 0.4.4
-Till version 0.4.4, Pravega operator can be upgraded by modifying the image tag using kubectl edit, patch or apply...
+Till version 0.4.4, Pravega operator can be upgraded by providing the location to the new charts

-`$ kubectl edit <operator deployment name>`
+`$ helm upgrade <operator release name> <location of new charts>`

 The upgrade is handled as a [rolling update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) by Kubernetes and results in a new operator pod being created and the old one being terminated.